watchix/cacti-extranet/README.md

-# Cacti - How to display graphs from an (external hosted) extranet
+# How to display graphs from an (external hosted) extranet

 **Cacti version :** 1.2.11